Sign up for or purchase the Power BI service as an individual

 For definitions and an overview of self-service-sign-up and self-service purchase, visit Self-service for Power BI.

 Use this chart to help determine which type of license you need.
 Power BI Desktop is always free.
 The Power BI service offers both free and paid license options.
-Paid options include Power BI Pro, Power BI Premium, and Power BI Premium Per User (PPU).
+Paid options include Power BI Pro and Power BI Premium Per User (PPU).
+A paid subscription option is also available: Power BI Premium.
 Some questions to ask yourself are: "Will I be creating content or will I only be consuming content created by others?", "Will I be sharing my content with others?", "Do I have access to Premium capacity?".
 For help answering these questions, see Power BI feature list for consumers, What is Premium, and Licenses and subscriptions for business users and consumers.

 |You create a report in Power BI Desktop (.PBIX) and share the PBIX file to other people who open the file in Power BI Desktop||No licensing needed, only the Power BI Desktop app to be downloaded and installed.||No licensing needed, only the Power BI Desktop app to be downloaded and installed.|